lecopivo/scientific-computing-lean/scientific-computing-lean/src/working-with-arrays/tensor-operations.md

 #eval ∑ i j, A[i,j]
 #eval ∏ i j, A[i,j]
 ```
+*Note for Mathlib users: For performance reasons SciLean defines sums and products with `IndexType` instead of `Finset`.
+Therefore this notation is different from the one defined in `BigOperators` namespace.*

 Therefore we can define commong matrix operations like matrix-vector multiplication
 ```lean